 Where to Stay in Aix

-We stayed in an Airbnb on Rue Chastel, right next to the Cours Mirabeau.
-It was a perfect location and was within walking distance to almost everything.
-I would highly recommend booking accommodation around either the Cours Mirabeau, the Hôtel de Ville, or anywhere in between the two.
+We stayed in an Airbnb on Rue Chastel, next to the Cours Mirabeau.
+It was a perfect location and was within walking distance of almost everything.
+I recommend booking accommodation around the Cours Mirabeau, the Hôtel de Ville, or anywhere between the two.